Links may not function; however, this content may be relevant to outdated versions of the product.

-Add an S3 repository to provide centralized storage resource.
-Your application can then use the S3 repository to store and source file attachments.
+Add an S3 repository to provide centralized storage, versioning, and metadata support for file storage and knowledge management, for example, to store and source file attachments in cases.

 Note: Do not select the Provide secret access key by reference in clear text check box when creating an authentication profile for a repository.
 This check box is only used when entering Global Resource Settings, and Global Resource Settings are not supported for repositories.

 To enable data encryption at its destination by the service that receives the data, select Server side data encryption with KMS managed keys.

 In the KMS key ID field, enter the customer master key or data key that you generated to secure the data in your Amazon S3 bucket.For more information, refer to your Amazon Simple Storage Service documentation.

 In the Advanced settings section, the system automatically populates the following fields with the corresponding AWS SDK values.
 You can edit the field values, for example, if you are storing large files and need to increase connection timeout or pool size.For more information, see the AWS developer documentation.

 - The value in the Connection max idle time field indicates the default maximum idle time, in milliseconds, for a connection in the connection pool.

 - The value in the Max connection pool size field indicates the default maximum size of the connection pool.